pavanepour-k/ForziumAPI/docs/USER_GUIDE.md

 - Enable debug mode to see request timing
 - Check if you're using async handlers for I/O operations
 - Monitor memory usage for large datasets
+- Verify you're running with the Rust extension (not in fallback mode)

 **Validation errors:**
 - Check your request format matches the expected schema